fakub/bench-parmesan/README.md

 #   Benchmarking Parmesan

-... implements a bunch of scripts for experimental evaluation of Parmesan's arithmetic operations.
+Implements a bunch of scripts for experimental evaluation of Parmesan's arithmetic operations.
+The code is indeed very "experimental" and this README might be obsolete.

 ## Select Operations

-There are currently the following Rust features, that allow to select what operations will be executed:
+There are currently the following Rust features, that allow to select the input length and what operations will be executed:

+  * "4bit", ..., "32bit": input bit-length,
   * "pbs": runs programmable bootstrapping `PBS_N`-times,
   * "add": addition,
   * "sgn": signum,